iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Monotonicity of Subgradient.md

 #### **Claim | Convex Subgradient is Maximally Monotone**

-See [Monotone Operators](Monotone%20Operators.md) for more information.
+See [Monotone Operators Introduction](Monotone%20Operators%20Introduction.md) for more information.